GSA/challenges-and-prizes/_all-challenges/us-coast-guard-ready-for-rescue-challenge.md

-  The USCG and DHS S&amp;T intends for this work to be the first step in the design of new, improved or adapted technologies that can be leveraged by current USCG Search and Rescue assets to locate and rescue a person in the water faster.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">This is a multi-phase competition:</p>\r\n<p style=\"box-sizing: border-box; margin:
+  The USCG and DHS S&amp;T intends for this work to be the first step in the design of new, improved or adapted technologies that can be leveraged by current USCG Search and Rescue assets to locate and rescue a person in the water faster.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">This is a multi-phase competition:</p>\r\n<p style=\"box-sizing: border-box; margin:
-  0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica
+  0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica
   Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase I (Ideation/Concept):
   September 5, 2018-October 15, 2018</p>\r\n<p style=\"box-sizing: border-box; margin:
-  0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica
+  0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica
   Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase II (Prototype Development):
   By invitation only.
 Phase I winners and honorable mentions participate in a &ldquo;piranha pool&rdquo;.
-Date(s) to be announced within 30 days of completion of Phase I.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size:
+Date(s) to be announced within 30 days of completion of Phase I.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size:
   14px;\">Phase III (Prototype Assessment in an Operational Scenario): By invitation only.
 DHS S&amp;T and the USCG will announce an open submission period for additional Phase III participants in the Spring of 2019.
-Phase III participants include Phase II participants and invited open submission period applicants.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\"><strong style=\"box-sizing: border-box;\">Phase 1</strong></p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase I of the Challenge seeks concepts for novel and scalable solutions that help make people lost in the water easier to find and rescue.
+Phase III participants include Phase II participants and invited open submission period applicants.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\"><strong style=\"box-sizing: border-box;\">Phase 1</strong></p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase I of the Challenge seeks concepts for novel and scalable solutions that help make people lost in the water easier to find and rescue.
 Solutions should help to improve the success of the search and rescue mission and may be a new or updated lifejacket/PFD,